Frequently Asked Questions

 Participants will be notified via email once a grade has been posted to their transcript.
 Grades can be viewed in your Online Banner Account Here.

-- Enter your SPU Username and Password, then click Sign In
+- Enter your SPU Username with @spu.edu at the end and Password, then click Sign In

 - Select Student Menu>Academic Records>Unofficial Transcript